 Session 1: June 3 – 7, 2017

 Volunteers arrive one day prior to session for training

-Prospective Volunteers: Camp Volunteer registration opens October 24, 2015 here.
-We also have a number of other opportunities available to volunteer throughout the year.
+Prospective Volunteers: We have a number of opportunities available to volunteer throughout the year.
 Download and send us the Volunteer Application and we will contact you.

 Started by University of Colorado medical students, Wapiyapi has a unique one-on-one camper to counselor (companion) ratio.
 Additionally, a 100%-volunteer medical staff ensures that there is one doctor and two nurses on site 24/7 throughout camp.
-Over 300 camp volunteers contributed over 12,000 hours to support three (3) camp sessions in 2015.
+Nearly 350 volunteers contributed 14,000 hours to support Wapiyapi in 2015.

 Wapiyapi has a strong partnership with Children’s Hospital Colorado and draws families from across the Rocky Mountain region.

 The Colorado-based nonprofit relies solely on donations to fund its programs.
-Since 1998 Wapiyapi has served more nearly 1,600 children and their families at no cost to families.
-Thanks to generous community support, we have grown from serving a handful of children to 223 patients and their siblings in 2015!
+Since 1998 Wapiyapi has served more than 1,600 children and their families at no cost to families.
+Thanks to generous community support, we have grown from serving a handful of children to 236 patients and their siblings in 2016!